JuliaGNI/GeometricIntegrators.jl/docs/src/index.md

 [![codecov Status](https://codecov.io/gh/JuliaGNI/GeometricIntegrators.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaGNI/GeometricIntegrators.jl)
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.3648325.svg)](https://doi.org/10.5281/zenodo.3648325)

 GeometricIntegrators.jl is a library of geometric integrators for ordinary differential equations, stochastic differential equations and differential algebraic equations in Julia.
-Its main aim is the democratization and proliferation of geometric integrators, providing a comprehensive collection of standard and structure-preserving algorithms under a unified interface.
-Furthermore it serves as testbed for the implementation and verification of novel geometric integrators, in particular their analysis with respect to long-time stability and conservation of geometric structures.
+Its main purpose is the democratization and proliferation of geometric integrators by providing a comprehensive collection of structure-preserving as well as standard algorithms under a unified interface.
 GeometricIntegrators.jl can be used either interactively or as computational core in other codes.
-It provides both, a high-level interface that requires only very few lines of code to solve an actual problem, and a lean low-level interface that allows for straightforward integration into application codes via the exchange of very small data structures.
+It provides both, a high-level interface that requires only very few lines of code to solve an actual problem, and a lean low-level interface that allows for straightforward integration into application codes via the exchange of minimalistic data structures.
+In both, the library leaves maximum control to the user.
+While trying to pick sensible defaults, all settings are accessible to and modifiable by the user.
+Suitable abstraction layers allow to choose between different linear and nonlinear solvers, auto-differentiation packages or custom routines for the computation of Jacobians and the like.

+## Statement of need

+Differential equations are ubiquitous in science and engineering.
+Many equations possess geometric features or abstract mathematical structures that need to be preserved in the discretisation in order to obtain reliable simulation results, especially for nonlinear problems and long-time simulations.
+The preservation of such properties improves stability, bounds global error growth and reduces numerical artefacts.
+Robust, performant and structure-preserving solvers for different types of differential equations are thus needed across many disciplines. *GeometricIntegrators.jl* provides such solvers and makes them available for both direct use as well as integration into other codes.
+Furthermore, the implemented algorithms can also be used within the *[DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl)* ecosystem [@Rackauckas:2017](@cite), which is the defacto standard differential equation solver for the Julia programming language [@Bezanson:2017](@cite).

+*GeometricIntegrators.jl* provides a comprehensive library of existing geometric integration as well as non-geometric algorithms, such as explicit, implicit, partitioned and stochastic Runge-Kutta methods, SPARK methods, splitting methods, symplectic methods and variational integrators.
+Most methods are implemented in an abstract way that allows for the flexible choice of tableaus, approximation spaces, basis functions, quadrature rules, and thus order of convergence.
+*GeometricIntegrators.jl* also serves as a testbed for the development and analysis of novel algorithms.
 Due to the modular structure and the use of the multiple dispatch paradigm, the library can easily be extended, e.g., towards new algorithms or new types of equations.
-GeometricIntegrators.jl is designed to minimize overhead and maximize performance in order to be able to perform simulations with millions or even billions of time steps to facilitate the study of the long-time behaviour of both numerical algorithms and dynamical systems.
+The library is designed to minimize overhead and maximize performance in order to be able to perform simulations with millions or even billions of time steps to facilitate the study of the long-time behaviour of both numerical algorithms and dynamical systems.

+## Other Software

+A Julia package closely related to *GeometricIntegrators.jl* is *[DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl)* [@Rackauckas:2017](@cite).
+However, the scope of the two libraries is rather different.
+While *DifferentialEquations.jl* provides a feature-rich ecosystem for the solution of differential equations, the focus of *GeometricIntegrators.jl* is on algorithms.
+In fact, *GeometricIntegrators.jl* can be used as backend for *DifferentialEquations.jl* via [GeometricIntegratorsDiffEq.jl](https://github.com/JuliaDiffEq/GeometricIntegratorsDiffEq.jl).

 ## Manual